 Saqqara also features tombs from the First Intermediate Period (c.2181–2055 BC), Middle Kingdom (c.2055–1650 BC), and New Kingdom (c.1550–1069 BC).
 The New Kingdom tombs display an architectural style completely different from their Upper Egyptian counterparts in Thebes.
 Among them is the tomb of none other than Horemheb (c.1323–1295 BC), the non-royal individual, the general, who became king.
 He was never buried here however, for, upon ascending the throne, he built a new tomb in the Valley of the Kings worthy of his royal rank.

 Among the most important of Saqqara’s monuments is the Serapeum, a series of underground galleries in which the Apis Bulls were buried from the Eighteenth Dynasty (c.1550–1295 BC) to the Ptolemaic Period (332–30 BC).
 The Apis Bull was considered an incarnation of Ptah himself, one of the most important gods of Memphis, and as such, there was only ever one Apis Bull at a time.
 When it died, it was buried with full honors until his successor could be found.

-Egypt’s Coptic era is featured in Saqqara as well through the remains of the Monastery of Apa Jeremiah, which was in use until the tenth century AD.
+Egypt’s Coptic era is featured in Saqqara as well through the remains of the Monastery of Apa Jeremiah, which was in use until the eighth century AD.
 Today, Saqqara is also the site of the Imhotep Museum, in which objects from the site’s immense chronological span are displayed.